-The areola is the dark skin that surrounds your nipple and should not be confused with the nipple itself, which is the the bit that sticks out in the centre of your areola.
-If you nipple is too large, then this can be reduced in a separate procedure that can also be performed under local anaesthetic on a ‘see & treat’ basis in our clinic in Edgbaston.
+The areola is the dark skin that surrounds your nipple and should not be confused with the nipple itself, which is the bit that sticks out in the centre of your areola.
+If your nipple is too large, then this can be reduced in a separate procedure that can also be performed under local anaesthetic on a ‘see & treat’ basis in our clinic in Edgbaston.

 There will be a scar all the way around your areola, but we place the scar so that it is on the edge of the areola between the darker skin of the areola and paler skin of the breast.
 This means that once the scar has faded, it can blend in well.

 One of the problems that you can face is that the scar can stretch and your areola may become large again after surgery.
 We can reduce the risk of this by using a permanent suture around the areola that is buried underneath the skin so that it maintains your result long after the surgery.